ilaha/Austin_AniML_Rescue/README.md

 # Austin AniML Rescue communication protocol
 ## To ensure that the group receive consistent messages, we create a communication protocol outlines, where we identify the person responsibilities inside the final Bootcamp project.
 ### Everyone in the Austin AniML Rescue project has a role to play in communication:
-•	Ilaha mammadzada (square) is the manager and responsible for the repository.
+•	Ilaha Mammadzada (square) is the manager and responsible for the repository.
 •	Melinda Malone (circle) is in charge of the merging and cleaning of the data set, to make sure the database will work seamlessly with the rest of the project
 •	Sarah Griffin (X) are in charge of deciding which technologies will be used for each step of the project as well as working in machine learning model.
 •	Arlena Wu  (triangle) is in charge to create a sample of a machine leaning model for the project.
 Where she show and explain how it will work with the rest of the project steps.
 •	Ruth Ortiz (x) and (triangle) is in charge to create the diagram that explains how it the project works by creating a visualization illustration in tableau.
 ## Everybody is responsible to voice their concerns and issues, provide feedbacks and listen to the other effectively.

-## We had stablish our best communication vehicles should be:
+## We had establish our best communication vehicles should be:
 •	Location: we are open to meet in person on the weekends and online during the week days.
 •	Virtual team-meetings: we will rely in video calls for specific coordination about the main point in the project, as well as for give a feedback about the development and results from the project.
 •	Timing: our schedule is pretty flexible for group work meetings and always open to consider everybody availability